Some college freshmen find that the courses they choose are not suitable for them. What are the causes of this? What can be done to solve the problem?

 Another aspect sustaining my viewpoint is peer pressure.
 To be more precise, many school pass-outs do not bother to follow their parents' advice and rely on their friends' decisions even if they are wrong.
 A set of school pass-outs are unaware of getting the right counselling from educated people since they just want to stay with friends during university education.
 Therefore, such students face harassment in the latter phase.

 Last but not least, parents must impose a hawk's eye on their ward's activities regarding course choices.
-If parents are educated, they can search on the Internet regarding the proposed courses in universities.
+If parents are educated, they can search on the Internet for the proposed courses in universities.
 However, in the case of uneducated parents, learners can seek help from intelligent and unbiased people.

 To conclude, undeniably, choosing the wrong courses has become a grave concern as thousands of students face mental torture after the completion of the first year.
 And society can curb this menace by announcing non-polarised guidance for students.